Battery-ready solar Perth: how to future-proof your system without buying a battery now

 Synergy Midday Saver tariff: Midday Saver (from July 2026) will offer a super off-peak charge rate for batteries.
 A battery-ready hybrid inverter lets you schedule charging during cheap-rate periods when you add a battery, without needing an inverter replacement.

 WA Battery Scheme rebate: The scheme pays $130/kWh (max $1,300 for 10kWh) for batteries on Synergy's Approved Products list.
 The rebate applies when you add the battery, not when you install the solar system.
-A hybrid inverter now doesn't affect rebate eligibility later — the rebate is on the battery product, not the inverter.
+A hybrid inverter now doesn't affect rebate eligibility later: the rebate is on the battery product, not the inverter.

 Decision framework

 The decision between a hybrid inverter now and a string inverter now is a $400–$800 upfront question, not a technical performance question.
 If a battery within 5 years is likely, the hybrid inverter pays for itself by avoiding an inverter replacement later.
-If a battery is speculative or >5 years away, start with a string inverter and AC-couple later — you'll have more battery options and lower prices at that point.
+If a battery is speculative or >5 years away, start with a string inverter and AC-couple later.
+You'll have more battery options and lower prices at that point.

 Calculate your savings